BACK

 Vacancy is a landlord’s greatest fear.
 Whether your rental business is your primary source of income or just a side hustle, the health of your cash flow is dependent on rent payments from tenants.
 The average cost of tenant turnover today amounts to $2,500 per unit.
 Even one unit sitting vacant is an expense you can’t afford.

-Minimizing vacancy time can feel like an obstacle that can’t be defeated, but this is simply incorrect.
+Minimizing your vacancy rate can feel like an obstacle that can’t be defeated, but this is simply incorrect.
 There are a few key steps landlords can take to get their vacancies filled quickly and with tenants you’ll want to keep.
 To help you feel confident tackling this obstacle, we’ve put together 4 tips to minimize vacancy time on your rental properties.

-Be Prepared and Proactive
+1. Be Prepared and Proactive

 When you know a tenant’s lease is about to end, reach out and discuss a renewal with them.
 It’s best to contact a tenant about 90 before their lease ends.
 If they’re considering leaving, you want to get to them before they settle on a new rental.